Republican Intelligence: Formation

 In 1960, Hendrik van den Bergh was appointed as the Head of the Security Branch.
 By 1963, he would form the Republican Intelligence a secretive offshoot of the Security Branch.
-It would become bogged down in internal security matters and could not become an effective external intelligence gathering and analysis organisation.
-RI was initially based in Johannesburg before eventually moving to the Wachthuis, police headquarters in Pretoria.
+It would become bogged down in internal security matters, and could not become an effective external intelligence gathering and analysis organisation.
+RI was initially based in Johannesburg before eventually moving to the Wachthuis, the police headquarters in Pretoria.
 Reporting to Van den Bergh, overall command of RI lay with Brigadier P.J "Tiny" Venter while the day-to-day running of RI was conducted by Mike Geldenhuys.
-Most recruits for the new organisation had their origins in South African Police's Security Branch, with the recruits resigning from their previous positions and re-employed in front-organsisations in the main South African cities.
-Apart from offices based in South Africa, RI had stations based in overseas South African embassies such as Washington, London, Paris and Vienna.
+Most recruits for the new organisation had their origins in South African Police's Security Branch, with the recruits resigning from their previous positions and re-employed in Front organisations in the main South African cities.
+Apart from offices based in South Africa, RI had stations based in overseas South African embassies such as Washington, D.C., London, Paris and Vienna.

-Demise of Republican Intelligence
+Dissolution

-During the middle of 1968, the South African cabinet approved the implementation of a centralised security service and on 28 August of the same year, General Hendrik van den Bergh was instructed to start planning the new organisation.
+During the middle of 1968, the South African cabinet approved the implementation of a centralised security service.
+On 28 August of the same year, Van den Bergh was instructed to start planning the new organisation.
 It aimed at gathering intelligence on internal and external threats and provide national security intelligence.
-On the 1 October 1968, Lieutenant-General Hendrik van den Bergh, Deputy Police Commissioner and Head of the Security Branch, was promoted to General and then appointed as Security Advisor to Prime Minister John Vorster.
-Attached to the Prime Minister office, he would be in command all security and intelligence chiefs in the country including the military, and reported only to Vorster.
-He would set about forming the Bureau for State Security and merging some of RI's personnel into the new organisation drawing others from military intelligence and the security branch of the police.
+On 1 October 1968, Van den Bergh, as Deputy Police Commissioner and Head of the Security Branch, was promoted from lieutenant-general to general and then appointed as Security Advisor to Prime Minister John Vorster.
+Attached to the Prime Minister's office, he would be in command all security and intelligence chiefs in the country including the military, and reported only to Vorster.
+He would set about forming the Bureau of State Security and merging some of RI's personnel into the new organisation, drawing others from military intelligence and the security branch of the police.